Absence of fast scrambling in thermodynamically stable long-range interacting systems: Connection of unitary time evolution

-where we use $m_t=t/\Delta t$.
-This gives the state-of-the-art ``polynomial light cone'' of $R\approx t^{\frac{\alpha-D}{\alpha-2D}}$, which has been obtained in Ref.~\cite{PhysRevX.9.031006,tran2019locality}.
+and hence the upper bound~\eqref{supp_derivation_previous_Lieb_Robinson} gives the state-of-the-art ``polynomial light cone'' of $R\approx t^{\frac{\alpha-D}{\alpha-2D}}$, which has been obtained in Ref.~\cite{PhysRevX.9.031006,tran2019locality}.
 We note that the result above is more general in the sense that we \textit{do not} need the few-body interactions of the Hamiltonian.
 This is because the Hastings-Koma's results only assume the polynomial decay of the interactions~\cite[Assumption~2.1]{ref:Hastings2006-ExpDec}.